Take time to breastfeedTake time to breastfeed

 - Some babies do not wake up naturally to feed and they should be woken up every three hours during the day (pulling back the blanket, changing the nappy, taking off their romper suite, etcetera may help).

-- Ongoing pain during breastfeeding is usually due to the baby latching on incorrectly.
+- Ongoing pain during breastfeeding is usually due to the baby latching incorrectly.
 Ask for help with this.

 - You can care for your nipples by massaging in breast milk after feeding.
 If nipples are tender or cracked, the Maternity Unit can recommend a suitable product.
 Make sure to eat a healthy and varied diet and ensure sufficient fluid intake.
 In principle, you can eat anything.